 But the true story is that most Navy wives feel relieved when their husbands go off to sea, counselors who have studied enforced separation say.
 In fact, many Navy wives feel more like throwing punches than kisses at their husbands right before they leave, and many relate that homecoming is more stressful than blissful.

 These are not signs of marital discord, but means to cope with the stresses of long separation, says Kathleen Logan, a Navy wife for 16 years and a marriage and family counselor in Norfolk, Va.
 Her studies have been integrated into Navy counseling programs across the country.
 Earlier this year, Logan's studies on the changes in Navy wives' behavior during long separations from their husbands were published in Naval Institute Proceedings, a monthly journal that delves into technical exotica involving submarine tactics or the balance of power.

-She explored a set of contradictory, sometimes overpowering, feelings known as "the deployment syndrome" or, in everyday Navy parlance, "the cruise blues"--a phenomenon familiar to the 32,000 active-duty Navy families in Ventura County.
+She explored a set of contradictory, sometimes overpowering, feelings known as "the deployment syndrome" or, in everyday Navy parlance, "the cruise blues."

 The latest group cast into domestic limbo are the 65 wives of the "Operation Deepfreeze" squadron, which embarked this month from Point Mugu for a 5 1/2-month tour in Antarctica.
 And the five Seabee battalions at Port Hueneme, which leave for stretches of from seven to eight months, are in a virtually continual cycle of arrival and departure.

 The blues are built into the system.